Old County Ground: History

-Kent played four further matches on the ground between 1878 and 1890, two in 1878 and one in 1879 before the final match in 1890.
-Several players were critical of the ground – Francis MacKinnon complained of having to change in an oast house, with access via a stepladder, while William Patterson found "neither the gate nor the accommodation satisfactory".
-Kent's match with Sussex in 1890 was the final first-class fixture played on the ground.
-The ground was used for occasional Kent Second XI matches from 1903 to 1914.
+When county cricket did return to the Old County Ground, several Kent players were critical of the ground.
+Francis MacKinnon complained of having to change in an oast house, with access via a stepladder, while William Patterson found "neither the gate nor the accommodation satisfactory".
+As a result, Kent's match with Sussex in 1890 was the last first-class fixture played on the ground.